srnortw/mobilenetv2-multiclass-tensorflow-pipeline/README.md

 ### test_vision_dashb.py
 gets all keras model files from models folder and then we can pick model in streamlit dashboard.
-The picked model can predict image who is being sent to streamlit dashboard based on its own categories
+Picked model can predict image who is being sent to streamlit dashboard based on its own categories